-- a.
-Installed an interior, ADA compatible, two-floor elevator. - b.
-Removed carpet and refinished some wood floors, - c.
-Removed and built a new east patio, - d.
-Replaced the west entry flagstone along with the steps, driveway and ramp, - e.
-Refurbished the windows in the wings and installed storm windows, - f.
-Remodeled the reservation office, and, - g.
-Remodeled the restrooms.
+- Installed an interior, ADA compatible, two-floor elevator; - Removed carpet and refinished some wood floors: - Removed the cement covering the stairs to find that the original stairs in excellent condition with one minor chip repaired; the east patio was rebuilt; - Replaced the west entry flagstone along with the steps, driveway and ramp; - Refurbished the windows and doors in the wings and installed storm windows; - Remodeled the reservation office; and, - Remodeled the restrooms.

 Fuller Lodge Interpretive Plan.
-Began work with Candace Matelic and Donna Braden on the very beginning stages of this plan.
+Started to work with Candace Matelic and Donna Braden on the very beginning stages of this plan.

-2.0 Describe the future work plans for this Board or Commission using the following items and showing the relationship to those items: (Please remember that Council approval of this work plan does not constitute official Council approval of proposed projects, assignments, or anticipated recommendations included in this work plan that have budget implications.)

-- 2.1 List any special projects or assignments given to this Board or Commission by Council or the Department Director: - 1.
-Continue to have a representative support the Tourism Strategic Plan effort.

-2.2 List the guiding documents/plans (with approval or revision dates listed) used by this Board or Commission.
+- 2.0 Describe the future work plans for this Board or Commission using the following items and showing the relationship to those items: (Please remember that Council approval of this work plan does not constitute official Council approval of proposed projects, assignments, or anticipated recommendations included in this work plan that have budget implications.) - 2.1 List any special projects or assignments given to this Board or Commission by Council or the Department Director: - Continue to have a representative support the implementation of the Tourism Strategic Plan. - Support the completion and implementation of the Fuller Lodge Interpretive Plan.
+Assist in planning, fabricating, and installing interpretive features. - 2.2 List the guiding documents/plans (with approval or revision dates listed) used by this Board or Commission.